MadAppGang/postman-doc-generator/README.md

 postman-doc-generator -struct=User

-it will create the model used Markdown syntax
+it will create the model using Markdown syntax

 ```text
     ### User